 I run a small business with other CSP members; can I get the necessary corporate cover without paying a fortune?

 Yes.
-Members who run small UK based and registered small businesses – either limited companies or limited liability partnerships –can purchase professional indemnity for their physiotherapy practice at discounted rates from Graybrooks.
-Business turnover must not exceed £300,000.00 for the last, or next projected, 12 months; all Directors and Partners must be CSP members; all physiotherapists engaged in the business must be HCPC registered.
+Members who run small UK based and registered small businesses – either limited companies or limited liability partnerships –can purchase professional indemnity for their physiotherapy practice at discounted rates from Graybrook Hallam.
+Business turnover must not exceed £300,000.00 for the last, or next projected, 12 months; all directors and partners must be CSP members; all physiotherapists engaged in the business must be HCPC registered.
 Other terms, conditions and application criteria apply.

 I run a larger business with other CSP members; can I still get the small business cover?